sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/rate_limits.md

 - For Sourcegraph <=3.38, if rate limiting is configured more than once for the same code host instance, the most restrictive limit will be used.
 - For Sourcegraph >=3.39, rate limiting should be enabled and configured for each individual code host connection.

 To see the status of configured internal rate limits, visit **Site admin > Instrumentation > repo-updater > Rate Limiter State**.
-This page will list internal rate limits by code host, for example:
+This page lists internal rate limits by code host, for example:

 ```json
 {